 Treatments for acute hepatitis C

 If you have acute hepatitis C, you don’t need to treat it right away.
-In 15 to 25 percent of people with this disease, it will clear on its own without any treatment.
+In of people with this disease, it will clear on its own without any treatment.

 You will need to be monitored, however.
 Your doctor will give you an HCV RNA blood test every four to eight weeks for about six months.
 This test shows how much hepatitis C virus (HCV) is in your bloodstream.